amankrsnh/AssessmentPortal/README.md

     git clone https://github.com/kunal2899/AssessmentPortal.git
     ```

+2. Open the cloned repository in Netbeans IDE.

-2. Integrate the `.jar` files available inside the cloned directory in your local machine.
+3. Integrate the `.jar` files available inside the cloned directory in your Netbean's project.
     - 5_6122867091839124788.jar
     - gson-2.2.2.jar
     - mysql-connector-java-8.0.26.jar

-3. Add these lines of code to the `web.xml` file in your project:
+4. Add these lines of code to the `web.xml` file in your project:
 -----
 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>